TetianaFilonenko/goit-cs-hw-06/README.md

-# Python WebSocket and HTTP Server Application
+# Python Web and WebSocket Server with MongoDB

-This project is a simple web application that includes an HTTP server and a WebSocket server.
-The HTTP server serves static files, while the WebSocket server handles real-time messaging and stores messages in MongoDB.
+This project demonstrates a simple Python web application that uses both HTTP and WebSocket servers to manage real-time messaging, with data stored in a MongoDB database.
+The application uses Docker for containerization and Docker Compose to manage multiple services.

 ## Features

-- Serve static files (HTML, CSS, JS)
+- **HTTP Server**: Serves static files and handles form submissions.
-- Real-time messaging via WebSocket
+- **WebSocket Server**: Manages real-time messaging between clients.
-- Store messages in MongoDB
-- Display previous messages upon connection
+- **MongoDB**: Stores messages with timestamps.
+- **Docker**: Containerizes the application for easy deployment.
+- **Bootstrap**: Provides responsive design for the front-end.

 ## Requirements